FritzyR/FritzyR2/README.md

 * when you bump the sides you will be sent back to the beginning
 * when you finish the cheetoh puffs turn into a celebration [BrewCrew] (http://brewcrewball.com)

+Looks good Riley!
+I like the incorporation of the bullet points and url link.
+- Mr. Flannelly